Student success in the RSC Chemistry Olympiad

 A final selection of up to thirty students will now compete in the second round, a residential weekend provided by the University of Cambridge incorporating a selection of lessons, lectures and workshops, as well as some theoretical and practical tests.

-Other notable students are Christine (Bronze), who has offers from the University of Brighton and University of Sussex to study Medicine; Jakub (Silver), has offers from University of Nottingham and University of Manchester to study Pharmacy; Justas (Bronze), has offers from Cardiff University and University of Warwick to study Biochemistry; Dominykas (Silver), has offers from University of Bath and Oxford Brooks University to study Criminology.
+Other notable students are Christine (Bronze), who has offers from the University of Brighton and University of Sussex to study Medicine; Jakub (Silver), has offers from University of Nottingham and University of Manchester to study Pharmacy; Justas (Bronze), has offers from Cardiff University and University of Warwick to study Biochemistry; Dominykas (Silver), has offers from University of Bath and Oxford Brookes University to study Criminology.

 Oxbridge, medical schools and highly competitive universities are looking for candidates who have dedication, initiative, persistence and the ability to communicate well.
 While the process may seem challenging, the result will be a rewarding career in a highly competitive field.